In this post we would like to inform about the latest updates about the measures from the Dutch authorities.

 International travel updates

-The travel ban for travelling to The Netherlands (but also to The United Kingdom or other EU/Schengen countries) has been extended until at least the 15th of June.
+The travel ban for travelling to The Netherlands (but also to The United Kingdom or other EU/Schengen countries) has been extended until the 1st of July 2020.
 As mentioned in our previous post, those who are holders of a valid MVV entry visa are exempted from the travel ban.
 Other persons who are exempted from the travel ban are EU citizens, UK nationals, those who have a Dutch residence permit card or an residence permit card from another EU country and all those who are listed under exceptions here.
 To be exempted from the travel ban means that you will be allowed access into The Netherlands and are allowed to be present on the Dutch territory after arrival.
 At the moment, appointments at the Dutch embassies for MVV entry visas cannot be scheduled.
 Below we have summed up the processing of MVVs by the embassies:

 - Issuance of MVV entry visa – Dutch embassies will still not issue these visas at the moment unless there is an urgent case.
 There would be an urgent case if you are a highly skilled migrant, employee or researcher with work or research that falls under an essential profession or vital processes.
 In that case, you would only to be able to obtain the visa sooner if you can manage to travel to The Netherlands without restrictions and if you can explain the urgency which must be related to the essential profession or vital process.